-Some of the information in this Quarterly Report on Form 10-Q includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act"), as amended.
-All statements other than statements of historical facts included in this Form 10-Q, including, without limitation, certain statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations", may constitute forward-looking statements.
+Some of the information in this Quarterly Report on Form 10-Q/A includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act"), as amended.
+All statements other than statements of historical facts included in this Form 10-Q/A, including, without limitation, certain statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations", may constitute forward-looking statements.
 In some cases, you can identify these "forward-looking statements" by the specific words, including but not limited to "may," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of those words and other comparable words.
 These forward-looking statements involve risks and uncertainties.
-Our actual results could differ materially from those indicated in these statements as a result of certain factors as more fully discussed under the heading "Risk Factors" contained in our annual report on Form 10-K filed on March 6, 2009 with the SEC for the Company's fiscal year ended January 1, 2009.
-The following discussion and analysis should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto included herein and the audited financial statements and other disclosure included in our annual report on Form 10-K filed on March 6, 2009 with the Sec for the Company's fiscal year ended January 1, 2009.
+Our actual results could differ materially from those indicated in these statements as a result of certain factors as more fully discussed under the heading "Risk Factors" contained in our annual report on Form 10-K/A filed on November 5, 2009 with the SEC for the Company's fiscal year ended January 1, 2009.
+The following discussion and analysis should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto included herein and the audited financial statements and other disclosure included in our annual report on Form 10-K/A filed on November 5, 2009 with the SEC for the Company's fiscal year ended January 1, 2009.
+The financial information in this item has been updated to reflect the restatement discussed in the Explanatory Note to this Form 10-Q/A and in Notes 1 and 2 to our condensed consolidated financial statements contained elsewhere in this document.
 In the following discussion and analysis, the term net income refers to net income attributable to NCM, Inc.